-This is the second part of this series of articles on how to create a campaign setting for fantasy role-playing games, like Dungeons and Dragons.
-In this part we will develop the big picture of our world.
+This is the second part of this series on how to create a campaign setting for fantasy role-playing games like Dungeons & Dragons.
+In this part, we’ll develop the big picture of our world.

-- Introduction: Why to write a new setting and How to start?
+- Introduction: Why write a new setting and how to start?

 - The Process